St Dogmael's Abbey

 The nave of the church dates from the 13th century, and the remains of the crypt and chapter house from the 14th.
 Among the best surviving features are large sections of medieval floor tiles in the abbey church.

-Beside the abbey ruins is a much later Victorian church, and the restored Coach House, now a museum and visitor centre housing a display of beautifully carved medieval stones from the abbey and even more intriguing early Christian stones.
+Beside the abbey ruins is a much later Victorian church, and the restored Coach House, now a museum, cafe, and visitor centre housing a display of beautifully carved medieval stones from the abbey and even more intriguing early Christian stones.

-We've visited St Dogmael's twice, and though the site is not large, it is certainly impressive, and the exhibition of carved stones in the museum is excellent.
+We've visited St Dogmael's three times, and though the site is not large, it is certainly impressive, and the exhibition of carved stones in the heritage centre is excellent.

 About St Dogmael's Abbey